darwinnerco/darwinnerco/README.md

 - 👋 Hi, I’m Darwin Alexander Co
-- 👀 I’m a BS Applied Physics student at the National Institute of Physics
+- 👀 I’m a BS Applied Physics student at the National Institute of Physics, UP Diliman
-- 🌱 I’m a member of the Nuclear and Hadron Physics Group
+- 🌱 I’m a member of the Nuclear and Hadron Physics Group of GANAP@NIP
 - 📫 You can reach me at doco@up.edu.ph

 <!---